A.S.M.B.

 Secretary

-Kara is a third year beekeeper and graduate student with a background in public administration and emergency management.
+Kara is a fourth year beekeeper and graduate student with a background in public administration and emergency management.
 She enjoys beekeeping as a way to disconnect and decompress from her work and studies.
 She also appreciates the educational aspect of the hobby and the opportunity to socialize with other "beeks" in the community.

 Upcoming Events